thomasWeise/bookbuildeR/README.md

 The source code repository is automatically cloned during the book building process and all of its files are accessible.
 You even have access to the commit id of the source code repository, so that you can print it in the book and thus allow the readers to go back to exactly the right version of the code even if you further improve the code in the future.

-Since the package provides scripts to be used from the command line, it is designed to hard-fail on any error.
+The scripts of our package are to be used from the command line.
+The functions are is designed to hard-fail on any error, so you can directly see if there is a problem instead of having some garbage output somewhere in your compiled book.

-This package, together with a complete installation of [pandoc](http://pandoc.org/), [`R`](http://www.r-project.org/), [TeX Live](http://tug.org/texlive/), and all needed tools is available as a Docker image at http://hub.docker.com/r/thomasweise/docker-bookbuilder.
+This package, together with a complete installation of [pandoc](http://pandoc.org/), [`R`](http://www.r-project.org/), [TeX Live](http://tug.org/texlive/), [calibre](http://calibre-ebook.com), and all other necessary tools is available as a Docker image at http://hub.docker.com/r/thomasweise/docker-bookbuilder.
 Thus, you can use it as tool for all your book-writing purposes.
 You may even integrate it with [Travis CI](http;//travis-ci.org) and [GitHub](http://www.github.com), as described [here](http://iao.hfuu.edu.cn/157) to achieve a fully-automated book writing and publishing tool chain.